Learning-and-Intelligent-Systems/open-world-tamp/README.md

 git pull --recurse-submodules
 ```

+## Segmentation

+If you're looking to use the segmentation network with the `--segmentation` flag, you will need to download the pretrained UCN checkpoint from
+[here](https://drive.google.com/file/d/1O-ymMGD_qDEtYxRU19zSv17Lgg6fSinQ/view) and place the checkpoints folder in `vision_utils/ucn/data`

 ### Estimator, Planner, Controller, and Simulation:
 Command line arguments are used to specify the robot, goal, and simulated world.
 ```